candidJ/blend-api/README.md

 ### Why did I make it ?
 - As all of my work till date have been for corporates and private clients, I wanted to showcase and hone my dev skills.
 So I utilised my time during Covid19 to build a `Angular` SPA.
 - Since starting my journey as Web Developer, I didn't make any hobby/side projects.
-This is me covering up for a lost cause ;).
+This is me covering up for a lost cause:wink:.
 I wanted to **blend** in all possible projects I would have made to begin with, into ONE application.

 Most of my focus while developing have been to write *modular*, *resuable* and *robust* code.
 And I know there is always a room for improvement.
-Therefore, I would love your feedback and code reviews. :simple_smile:
+Therefore, I would love your feedback and code reviews.:simple_smile:

 ### Tools used